kubedb/docs/docs/guides/mariadb/clustering/mariadb-replication/index.md

 ## Automatic Failover

-To test automatic failover, we will force the one of three pods to restart and check if it can rejoin the cluster.
+To test automatic failover, we will force the master pods to restart and check if it can switch the master and rejoin the cluster.

 > Read the comment written for the following commands.
 They contain the instructions and explanations of the commands.